How Payment Works

 What We Need From You

 A peaceful and smooth MAID experience depends on thoughtful preparation and collaboration.
-By signing this agreement, you acknowledge that you and your caregivers will be responsible for completing the necessary tasks described below.
+By signing this agreement, you acknowledge that you will be responsible for completing the necessary tasks described below.

 Provide us with the schedule of your MAID medical appointments, including informing us of any changes to appointment dates/times.

 Keep us informed of your desired ingestion date and notify us of any changes as soon as possible.
-We need at least two weeks notice so we can help you plan and coordinate the necessary arrangements.
+We request at least two weeks notice whenever possible so we can help you plan and coordinate the necessary arrangements.
 (Scheduling your desired ingestion date is not entirely under our control).

 Communicate any changes in your condition or situation that may impact your MAID plans.